 This chapter describes and analyzes the resource topics and potential environmental consequences that may occur as a result of implementing any of the alternatives.
-Resource topics described and analyzed in this chapter include hydrologic and geologic processes, visitor experience, and wilderness character.
+Resource topics described and analyzed in this chapter include hydrologic and geomorphologic processes, vegetation, visitor experience, and wilderness character.